spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/install-recommended-extensions.md

 Additionally, Vale displays feedback in the VS Code **PROBLEMS** pane, which provides a list of all the issues found in the file.
 To navigate directly to the relevant line of code in the file and make corrections, you need to click an issue in the **PROBLEMS** pane.

-For more information about Vale, see [Vale's official documentation](https://vale.sh/docs/vale-cli/overview/).
+For more information about Vale soon, see [Vale's official documentation](https://vale.sh/docs/vale-cli/overview/).